happyplaygrounds/erp-docs/pages/hiiq/hiiq_support_navigation.md

 We will review each menu item

-## Products
+## Docs

-The `Products` menu is where you find documentation for Happy products.
+The `Docs` menu is where you find documentation for Happy products.
 Currently there is only HIIQ documentation but there will be additional products documented.
 These products can range from technology, product, process, human resource, etc. Happy Help can be our intranet where you come for all your answers.

 ## News